X

 Another potential issue in the NFL is his speed.
 While T-Mac's contested-catch ability means that he doesn't always need to separate downfield, he's not likely to be able to run away from defensive backs like he did in college.

 His 40-yard dash was clocked at anywhere between 4.48 and 4.54 seconds at his pro day with Arizona.
 However, Mike Evans is a six-time Pro Bowler who ran a 4.53 40, so maybe this is grasping at straws here.
-McMillan's a great player, okay?
+McMillan's a great player, ok?
 It's hard to find weaknesses in his well-rounded game.

 Fantasy Football Rookie Spotlight: Projection

 While some thought the Panthers would draft a defensive player with their first-round pick (Georgia linebacker Jalon Walker was viewed as a likely selection), McMillan ended up being the choice.
-We got some critical context on why from Bryce Young: He and McMillan had been training together before the draft, and the quarterback encouraged Carolina's management to get his guy.
+We got some critical context on why from Bryce Young.
+He and McMillan had been training together before the draft, and the quarterback encouraged Carolina's management to get his guy.

 Another big reason McMillan made sense for the Panthers was his impact on third downs.
 In his final year at Arizona, T-Mac posted the second-most third-down conversions in all of college football with zero drops.
 Comparatively, Carolina did not have a single receiver finish inside the top 45 in third-down conversions in 2024.